joelb429078/VPN-app/README.md

 - **Server List Management**: Easily add, edit, and remove VPN servers from the list.
 - **Dark/Light Mode**: Switch between Dark and Light themes for a better user experience.
-- **Settings Page**: Customize the application settings and manage your VPN servers.
+- **Settings Page**: Customise the application settings and manage your VPN servers.
 - **Responsive UI**: A modern and responsive user interface.

 ## Screenshots